bizkite-co/getretirementtaxanalyzer.com/docs/financial-product-market-comparison.md

-While some platforms like Holistiplan focus on tax planning and others like Equisoft/plan are designed for insurance advisors, their specific capabilities in generating detailed long-term retirement \*income\* projections with the granularity of Roadmap are not evident from my current findings.
+While some platforms like Holistiplan focus on tax planning and others like Equisoft/plan are designed for insurance advisors, their specific capabilities in generating detailed long-term retirement \*income\* projections with the granularity of The Roadmap are not evident from my current findings.
 Next Steps: Final Confirmation